OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/vbe-glossary.md

 A feature that automatically formats code as you enter it by capitalizing the first letter for keywords, standardizing spacing, adding punctuation, and setting the foreground and background colors.

+## Automation object

+An object that is exposed to other applications or programming tools through Automation interfaces.

 ## base class

 Original class from which other classes can be derived by inheritance.